 It’s estimated that 90% of all email sent worldwide every day is malicious in one form or another.
 That’s crazy, huh?
-While we work to protect you and the organization through enterprise security measures and policies, there’s no silver bullet that exists to eliminate this issue.
+While we take enterprise security measures and policies to protect against malicious email, there’s no silver bullet that exists to eliminate this issue.

 We’re sharing the information below to help guide and inform you of the common threats that are out there.
 These are things you can do to help us in this effort, and what to do if you suspect you’ve received a malicious email.
 Thank you for continuing to be our best first line of defense!